justinmeiners/lc3-vm/README.md

-# LC3 VM
+# LC-3 VM

 A VM for emulating the [LC3 computer](https://en.wikipedia.org/wiki/LC-3).
+Ideally, it will run any LC-3 assembly program.

-There is both a C and a C++ version.
-The C version is easiest to use.
-The C++ version uses an experimental table method for generating instructions.
-This method is thanks to [Bisqwit](https://github.com/bisqwit) and his [video](https://www.youtube.com/watch?v=QIUVSD3yqqE) on NES emulation.
+There is both a C and a C++ version with their own implementation strategies:

-There are two versions included in the project:

 **C** - This version focusess on readablity.
-If you want to learn how LC3 works this is the one to use.
+If you want to learn how the LC-3 works this is the one to use.

 **CPP** - The goal of this one is minimalism.
-It uses a unique techinque to generate instructions at compile time.
+It uses a unique technique to generate instructions at compile time.
+This method is thanks to [Bisqwit](https://github.com/bisqwit) and his [video](https://www.youtube.com/watch?v=QIUVSD3yqqE) on NES emulation.

 ## Other Links